What are Medicare Parts A, B, C, and D?

 How much does Medicare cost?

 In 2026, the standard Part B premium is $202.90/month.
 Most people pay $0 for Part A because they paid Medicare taxes through work for 10+ years.
-A Medicare Supplement plan in Washington typically runs $230–$350/month depending on age, plan letter, and carrier.
-Part D drug plans run about $20–$60/month.
+A Medicare Supplement plan in Washington typically runs $230โ$350/month depending on age, plan letter, and carrier.
+Part D drug plans run about $20โ$60/month.
 Some Medicare Advantage plans in Washington have $0 monthly premiums but may have copays and network rules.
+For a full breakdown, see how much Medicare costs in Washington.

 The four parts at a glance